-Cook in microwave until cake is done in the middle, about 1 minute 45 seconds.
+Cook in the microwave until the cake is done in the middle, about 1 minute 45 seconds.

-Tip #3: Roast a cornish hen.
-Another item that comes in a single serving.
-It’s so easy, they take about an hour in a pre-heated 375 degree oven.
-Be sure to use a thermometer and make sure it reads 165 degrees!
-Here’s a simple recipe: rub outside of hen with olive oil, add salt and pepper, put lemon wedges inside the cavity and roast for about an hour!
-Peel and slice a carrot and potato to place under the bird and bake in a small pie plate or gratin dish for easier clean up.
-That’s it and you have an amazing dish!
+Rub the outside of the hen with olive oil, add salt and pepper, place lemon wedges inside the cavity, and roast for about an hour.
+Peel and slice a carrot and potato to place under the bird and bake in a small pie plate or gratin dish for easier cleanup.
+That’s it, and you have an amazing dish!

-Tip #5: Cook in bulk and freeze single serving meals once a month!
+Cook in bulk and freeze single-serving meals once a month.
 This technique turns those recipes for four into about 20 different single meals you can enjoy for the rest of the month!
 It’s worth the hassle and will save you from unhealthy eating when you’re ravenous!
-Choose only the foods/recipes you love.
-That’s the sweet part of cooking for yourself.
-Here’s the plan, and after shopping, you really only need a few hours to complete the process!
+Choose only the foods/recipes you love; that’s the sweet part of cooking for yourself.
+Here’s the plan for cooking in bulk, and a big bonus is that after shopping, you really only need a few hours to complete the process!

 Here is another great link for super easy and healthy meals you can make in minutes!
-I can’t wait to try a few myself, enjoy.
+I can’t wait to try a few myself, and I’m sure you’ll find a few options to enjoy.

 Cooking for one can be pleasurable and gratifying.
-Turn on your favorite tunes, pour yourself a cool beverage in a flute or wine glass.
-Yes, non-alcoholic drinks are just more fun in a wine glass.
-Try Perrier with an orange slice, it’s lovely.
-Get out the cloth napkins and treat yourself, because you are worth it!
+Turn on your favorite tunes and pour yourself a beverage in a flute or wine glass.
+If wine or bubbly aren’t your preferred drink, you’ll find that even non-alcoholic drinks are just more fun in a fancy glass.
+Try Perrier with an orange slice; it’s lovely.
+Get out the cloth napkins and treat yourself because you are worth it!

 Subscribe today for free to receive our weekly update and never miss an article.